 What it is: Google started by trying to breath life into an old standby – the banner.
 Magic Banner can piece together content drawn from multiple API’s, allowing up to 95% of an ad unit to be dynamic.
 The latest iteration also pulls in search insights and local context – be it time or weather.

 Early results: Strong case studies aren’t out yet, but Booking.com’s CMO called Magic Banner one of the companies top priorities according to VentureBeat.

 Universal App Install Campaigns

-What it is: Universal App Install campaigns let Android app developers and marketers easily blanket their app promotion across Google’s massive index of properties.
+What it is: Universal App Install campaigns let people like these Android app developers from UK and marketers easily blanket their app promotion across Google’s massive index of properties.

 Campaign creation is simple – set a few benchmark goals (creative is automatically pulled in from your Google Play listing) – and your ad will be on it’s way to Google Search, Google Play, Google Search Partners, YouTube, and Google Display Network.
 Talk about scale!

 Early results: Sparkpeople’s marketing director, Joe Robb, said that Universal App Installs have “performed much better than my expectations” and are now making up 20% of overall app downloads.

 What it is: Anyone who runs ads on Facebook knows the importance of custom audience uploads, and the Lookalike audiences that they power.
 Google’s Customer Match looks to provide an equivalent by allowing for uploads of e-mails, while Similar Audiences then expands those to find more people like existing customers to serve ads to.